PayamAnari/PayamAnari/README.md

 <img src="https://github.com/raghavk16/raghavk16/blob/master/coderman.gif" alt="Coder" align="center" width="350" height="250" />

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:
-- 🧑‍💻 I am passionate about technology and software development.
-I am on an exciting journey to become a skilled full-stack developer, and I'm eager to learn new programming languages, frameworks, and technologies
+- 🧑‍💻 Passionate full-stack developer with a love for crafting dynamic, user- friendly web apps.
+Sports enthusiast – former football goalkeeper in Iran's lower leagues and provincial handball player.
+Fitness has been a long-standing passion, and I continue to stay active.
+Also, a skilled artist with numerous wins in Iranian and provincial drawing competitions.
+Excited to bring my diverse experiences into the world of web development.

 - 💬 Ask me about anything tech related, I am happy to help;
 - 🌱 I’m currently learning **At Hack Your Future**